-ActionMedia, LANDesk, MMX, Pentium, and ProShare are trademarks of Intel Corporation in the United States, other countries, or both.
+Intel, MMX, and Pentium are trademarks of Intel Corporation in the United States, other countries, or both.

-Microsoft, Windows, Windows NT, and the Windows logo are trademarks of Microsoft Corporation in the United States, other countries, or both.
+Microsoft, Windows, and Windows NT are trademarks of Microsoft Corporation in the United States, other countries, or both.

 UNIX is a registered trademark of The Open Group in the United States and other countries.